idowolf/image-tagging/README.md

 - `api.ts`: API service for making HTTP requests to the backend.

 ## Additional Information

-- **Version Control**: The project uses Git for version control.
-Ensure you commit changes regularly and use meaningful commit messages.
-- **Code Quality**: The project follows best practices for code quality and consistency.
-Use linting tools and follow the style guide.
-- **Contribution Guidelines**: Contributions are welcome.
-Please follow the contribution guidelines and code of conduct.

 For more detailed information on each part of the application, refer to the respective directories and files in the project repository.